freenas/freenas-docs/README.md

 rehash
 ```

-If you wish to generate a PDF version of the documentation, this
+To generate a PDF version of the documentation, this software also needs
-software also needs to be installed:
+to be installed:

 ```
 pkg install print/tex-formats (cd /usr/ports/print/tex-formats/ && make install)